-These are the gnats and mosquitoes there are about 3000 species world wide, and 34 British species, many of medical and veterinary importance, e.g. some species transmit the pathogens which cause malaria (see Anopheles maculipennis below), yellow fever (see Aedes aegypti below), filariasis and dengue.
+These are the gnats and mosquitoes there are about 3000 species world wide, and 34 British species.
+Many in this family are of medical and veterinary importance, e.g. some species transmit the pathogens which cause malaria (see Anopheles maculipennis below), yellow fever (see Aedes aegypti below), filariasis, zika, West Nile virus, elephantiasis, and dengue.
 It is the females who suck blood to get the protein needed to produce eggs.
+Some females can drink three times their body weight in blood in a single meal.
 Dengue fever was eradicated from the USA in the 1950s by DDT spraying; it has now made a comeback, and is being transmitted today in Houston, and perhaps other places.
 Dengue in its acute form is thought to affect 110,000 - 200,000 people annually in the USA.

 Before modern medicine, mosquitoes were used in the treatment of syphilis.
 The malarial fever passed on by the mosquito to the human could raise the human body temperature above 40oC, and this halted the progress of syphilis.
 Having malaria was very much the lesser of two evils.

 It is believed that flies from this family have killed more people than any weapon yet devised by man.
 In fact of the 100 billion humans who have ever lived around half have been killed by malaria - just one of the many diseases transmitted by mosquitoes.
 And in South and Central America it is thought that 95 million natives died after the colonists from Europe unintentionally introduced the malarial mosquito.

 Mosquitoes have been around for a while, they used to suck the blood of dinosaurs, then as the dinosaurs died out they moved on to birds, and then with the rise of mammals they moved on to us.